karen portrait circle

 Parking...

-There are a number of parking areas among the piers along the Embarcadero, within walking distance to Fisherman's Wharf; see my page on Embarcadero parking for maps and details.
+There are a number of parking areas along the Embarcadero, within walking distance to Fisherman's Wharf; see my page on Embarcadero parking for maps and details.

 Note: I may earn a small commission if you make a purchase through the link below, at no extra cost to you.
 This helps me provide all the free information I post on this website.